 Conduct an organizational self-assessment

-"NAP created an organizational assessment tool to help foundations evaluate their practices as they relate to tribal communities and to identify areas that can be strengthened as they move toward equity and effectiveness."
+Native Americans in Philanthropy created an organizational assessment tool to help foundations evaluate their practices as they relate to tribal communities and to identify areas that can be strengthened as they move toward equity and effectiveness.

 Examine your data, then share it

-"Candid tracks trends in philanthropy using data available to us, which can be incomplete.
-We invite funders to examine their own grantmaking for funding explicitly designated to benefit Native Americans — and then share it with us, so that the story we’re able to tell is more complete."
+"Candid tracks trends in philanthropy using available data, which can sometimes be incomplete.
+Candid invites funders to examine their own grantmaking for funding explicitly designated to benefit Native Americans — and then share it so that the story in the field is more complete."